Every home needs a phone

 Cheap line rental

 If you’re after a cheap phone line, there are providers like Plusnet that specialise in low-cost home phone packages.
-But before you plump for a cheap deal, think about why you need it.
+But before you plump for a cheap broadband deals, think about why you need it.

 For example, cheap line rental is pointless if you end up spending more than you’re saving on calls that aren’t included in your package.
 On the other hand, if you don’t make a lot of calls, or just need a phone line for broadband, it makes sense to look for the cheapest deal.